LorgSoftware/lorg/README.md

 sudo apt install cmake g++
 ```

-Alternatively, Lorg was developed to be easy to build, so there are no special
+Alternatively, Lorg is developed to be easy to build, so there are no special
 dependencies.
 If you want to build it and install it manually, just use your
 favorite C++ compiler and compile all the files.
 For example with `gcc`: